mathomas/webcrawler_exercise/readme.md

 -------
 The exercise is built using Java version 1.8.
 I use Java 1.8 features, so you _gotta_ have 1.8.

-The exercise is built with Maven, so the easiest way to run it is under Maven.
-I'm using the "Maven Wrapper" approach, so in theory the below should work just fine even if you don't have Maven (yet).
+I used Maven for the build tool.
+I'm using the "Maven Wrapper" approach, so in theory the below should work just fine even if you don't have Maven installed.
+I tested this approach only on Macs, so fingers crossed that it will work on other platforms.

  Build/test the crawler project: